 Flare up in Line Fire forces new evacuation orders

-A flare up in the Line Fire, which has torched tens of thousands of acres of vegetation in the Angeles National Forest, has forced new evacuation orders weeks after the blaze was first ignited.
+A flare-up in the Line Fire, which has torched tens of thousands of acres of vegetation in the Angeles National Forest, has forced new evacuation orders weeks after the blaze was first ignited.
+Monday morning, containment decreased from its top level of 83%, to 81%.

-The orders affect the Seven Oaks community, which is located south of Big Bear Lake, according to the San Bernardino County Sheriff's Department.
-An evacuation warning was also issued for the Angelus Oaks community, deputies said.
+The orders affect the Seven Oaks and Angelus Oaks communities which are both located south of Big Bear Lake, according to the San Bernardino County Sheriff's Department.
 Later Sunday, as the fire continued to burn, a warning was extended to the Boulder Bay part of Big Bear, from the dam east to Wildrose Lane.

 Crews reported early Sunday that the heavy plume of smoke that began to show came as the flames moved into the Santa Ana River drainage and that the fire activity was "expected," in a post on X.